apache/apisix/docs/en/latest/plugin-develop.md

 Parameters can be stored encrypted by specifying `encrypted = true` in the `schema`.
 APISIX will provide the following functionality.

 - When adding and updating resources via the `Admin API`, APISIX automatically encrypts parameters with `encrypted = true` and stores them in etcd
-- When fetching resources via the `Admin API`, APISIX automatically decrypts the `encrypted = true` parameter and returns it
+- When fetching resources via the `Admin API` and when running the plugin, APISIX automatically decrypts the `encrypted = true` parameter
-- APISIX automatically decrypts the `encrypted = true` parameter when it is used

 How to enable this feature?